Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Special
 - **Components**: V, S
 - **Duration**: Instantaneous
-You attempt to savage a creature’s lungs with harsh magical vapors as a reaction when it ends its turn in the area of a gaseous spell effect you control, such as a Fog Cloud or Cloudkill.
+You attempt to savage a creature's lungs with harsh magical vapors as a reaction when it ends its turn in the area of a gaseous spell effect you control, such as a Fog Cloud or Cloudkill.
 The creature must succeed on a CON Save or take 3d10 Necrotic damage and begin [Choking](conditions.md#choking) for the next minute.
 The [Choking](conditions.md#choking) creature repeats this Save at the end of each of its turns, ending the effect on a success.
 - **Classes**: Druid